JollyShmo/CSV_Import_Blender/README.md

 # CSV Mesh Importer Blender Addon
 ###

-This Blender addon allows you to import points from a CSV file and create a mesh with connected edges or faces.
+This Blender addon allows you to import points from a CSV file and create a mesh ' connected edges or faces.
 It's particularly useful for visualizing 3D point data captured using tools like 'RenderDoc' to export the CSV file.

 **Note:** This addon now supports both edge and face connections.
 You can choose between the two connection methods during import.